 During an April 5 hearing on the bill, Crystal Frey, vice president of human resources at Continental Realty Corp. in Baltimore, said the bill would provide a much-needed update to the FLSA, improving morale and job satisfaction of workers by giving them more flexibility.

-Frey said the bill would also help private-sector employers compete with federal agencies for talent, since this comp time option has been available to public employers since 1985, according to a report on the hearing by Bloomberg BNA.
+Frey said the bill would also help private-sector employers compete with federal agencies for talent, since this comp time option has been available to public employers since 1985, according to a report on the hearing by Bloomberg Industry Group.

 Opponents of the act, however, point out that the “power disparity between employer and employee” might make workers feel pressured into accepting comp time, even if they preferred overtime, warns Green.